-- Cafeterias in government-owned buildings remain closed for the initial return to work phase/period, in keeping with government health guidelines. - When cafeteria food service re-opens, steps will be taken to ensure precautionary measures are in place. - Employee lunchrooms will follow the guidance provided by Treasury Board Secretariat, including: - o Staggering break and lunch times - Physical distancing markers and removal or taping off seats in excess of maximum occupancy - Removal of shared use tools/appliances - Requirement for employees to disinfect tables before and after use
+- Cafeterias in government-owned buildings remain closed for the initial return to work phase/period, in keeping with government health guidelines. - When cafeteria food service re-opens, steps will be taken to ensure precautionary measures are in place. - Employee lunchrooms will follow the guidance provided by Treasury Board Secretariat, including: - Staggering break and lunch times - Physical distancing markers and removal or taping off seats in excess of maximum occupancy - o Removal of shared use tools/appliances - o Requirement for staff to disinfect tables before and after use